FellowshipOfTheGame/Simple-Dialogue/README.md

 * Option for the dialogue system to be a **Singleton**!
 In case you only have 1 dialogue going on at a time, this lets you call any dialogue event at any given time.
 * **Event based**!

-## Prerequisites
+## Dependencies

-There are a couple of prerequisites to compile this module:
+There are a couple of dependencies in this modulem, note that they are already in this repository
 * [Reorderable Lists](https://github.com/FellowshipOfTheGame/Reorderable-List)
 * [Hide in Inspector If](https://github.com/FellowshipOfTheGame/Hide-In-Inspector-If)
 * Installing the **Text Mesh Pro** package (Default on newer versions of Unity)